apache/phoenix-site/site/source/src/site/markdown/who_is_using.md

 <img src="images/using/ab.png"/>
 <br/><br/>

-At Alibaba there're two main scenarios of using Pheonix:<br/><br/>
+At Alibaba there're two main scenarios of using Phoenix:<br/><br/>

 1. Large dataset with relatively small result set, say 10 thousands of records or so.
-We choose to use Pheonix in this kind of scenario because it's much more easier for user to use than HBase native api, meantime it supports orderby/groupby syntax<br/><br/>
+We choose to use Phoenix in this kind of scenario because it's much more easier for user to use than HBase native api, meantime it supports orderby/groupby syntax<br/><br/>